dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 Because dbt Cloud manages deferral and state environment variables, there is no need to specify `--defer` or `--state` flags. **Note:** Both jobs need to be running dbt v0.18.0 or newer.

-<Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/ci-deferral.png" title="Jobs that run
-on pull requests may select &quot;self&quot; or another job from the same project for deferral and comparison"/>

 To learn more about state comparison and deferral in dbt, read the docs on [state](understanding-state).